sw00/sett.sh/content/posts/2020/04/fundamental-leverage.md

 ---
-title: "Leveraging fundamentals"
+title: "Fundamental leverage for fundamental improvements"
 date: 2020-04-18
-draft: true
 ---

 In my previous [post](/posts/02/the-right-details), I ranted a bit about the state of programming tools based on my struggles working with infrastructure in large-scale systems.